yahoo/elide/README.md

 * Differentiate between deleting an object vs disassociating an object from a relationship (but not deleting it).
 * Change the composition of a relationship to something different.
 * Reference a newly created object inside other mutation operations.

+Filtering, sorting, and pagination are supported out of the box.

 ### Atomicity For Complex Writes
 Elide supports multiple data model mutations in a single request in either JSON-API or GraphQL.
 Create objects, add them to relationships, modify or delete together in a single atomic request.